YatharthChauhan2362/Devops-Learning/Docker/docker-commands.md

 --timestamps option to include timestamps in the output.

+## docker login

+The docker login command is used to log in to a Docker registry.
+A registry is a repository for Docker images, and it allows you to share your images with others or to use images created by others.

+The basic syntax for docker login is:

+    $ docker login [OPTIONS] [SERVER]

+Here is an example of how to use docker login:

+    $ docker login

+This command prompts you for your Docker ID and password, and then logs you in to the default registry (Docker Hub).

+You can also specify the registry URL as the "SERVER" parameter if you want to log in to a different registry.

+For example:

+    $ docker login my_registry

+--password to specify the password on the command line (instead of being prompted for it) --username to specify the username on the command line --help to view a list of all available options.

+Keep in mind that you need to be logged in to a registry before you can push an image to the registry or pull an image from the registry.

+## docker push

+The docker push command is used to upload a Docker image to a registry.
+A registry is a repository for Docker images, and it allows you to share your images with others or to use images created by others.

+The basic syntax for docker push is:

+    $ docker push [OPTIONS] NAME[:TAG]

+Here is an example of how to use docker push:

+    $ docker push my_image:v1

+This command pushes the image "my_image:v1" to the default registry (Docker Hub).
+If you are using a different registry, you can specify the registry URL as part of the image name.

+For example:

+    $ docker push my_registry/my_image:v1

+--disable-content-trust to disable image signing --dry-run to perform a trial run without actually pushing the image --help to view a list of all available options.

 # docker pull

 The docker pull command is used to pull or download a Docker image from a registry.
 You can use it to pull images from the default Docker Hub registry or from a private registry.